How Much Does an Executor Get Paid in California?

 Yes.
 Executors in California can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in California probate.
 Attorney fees are set by statute.Cal.
 Prob.
-Code § 10810Verified May 31, 2026 Executor compensation follows the same schedule as attorney fees.
+Code § 10810Verified Jul 15, 2026 Executor compensation follows the same schedule as attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the California probate attorney fee calculator.

 In-depth guides covering California probate laws, trust requirements, and estate planning strategies.